leereyno/quicksystemctl/README.md

 `sstatus servicename`

+The `--no-pager` option is used here.
+If you want the output to pause, pipe it to `less`

-The `Q_LINES` variable can be adjusted to control the number of journal lines to show.
-This variable is currently set to 30.
+The `Q_LINES` environment variable can be set (e.g. in ~/.bashrc ) to control the number of journal lines to show.

+The default otherwise is 30 lines.

 ### Enable a service